Richard Ryen: Settles in Hollywood

 Felix emigrated to Hollywood in October 1938 and changed his name to Ryen.
 In Hollywood, as was the fate for so many German actors and actresses of that time, like Conrad Veidt, he was mainly cast in Nazi roles, which kept him working during the war years.

 Working for Warner Bros., his first movie was as an uncredited role as a Nazi radio station manager in the anti-Nazi movie Berlin Correspondent (1942) which starred Dana Andrews.
 Right after that movie, he received another small role as a German policeman in Desperate Journey starring Ronald Reagan, Errol Flynn and Raymond Massey.
 He appeared on screen for 15 seconds while he is checking a license plate.

 Within weeks, at age 56, Ryen obtained the role which resulted in his best remembered performance, that of Colonel Heinze in Casablanca (1942), where he constantly had to tail his superior Major Heinrich Strasser (Conrad Veidt).
-His scenes took four week to shoot and, at $400 a week, he earned $1,600.
+His scenes took four weeks to shoot and, at $400 a week, he earned $1,600.

 After Casablanca, Ryen appeared in 16 more films.
 His first credited film in America was The Constant Nymph (1943) with Charles Boyer and Joan Fontaine.
 He played the radio announcer in 20th Century Fox's Chetniks!
 The Fighting Guerrillas.
 Later in the year, Ryen played a Nazi officer in the war drama The Cross of Lorraine with Peter Lorre and Hans Twardowski.
 In 1944, he appeared with John Qualen in An American Romance and The Hitler Gang showing the rise of Adolf Hitler.